LubenStefano/MovieMe/README.md

 - **Add new features**: Easily extend with new pages, hooks, or API endpoints.
 - **Styling**: All styles are modular and can be customized per component/page.
 - **Loader & Animations**: Swap out or enhance the loader and parallax effects as desired.

 ---

-## 📝 License

-This project is for educational and demonstration purposes.
-See TMDB's [terms of use](https://www.themoviedb.org/terms-of-use) for API usage.

----